Salvador Laurel: Senator

-Laurel's unquestioned and courageous leadership earned him the unanimous endorsement of his party, the UNIDO.
+Laurel was unanimously endorsed by his party, the UNIDO.
 During the UNIDO national convention at the Araneta Coliseum on June 12, 1985, nearly 25,000 delegates attended and proclaimed him the party standard-bearer in the snap election against President Ferdinand E. Marcos.
-Corazon Aquino, widow of Ninoy Aquino, spoke before the huge assembly endorsing Laurel's candidacy.
-Five months later, however, she declared her own candidacy causing a major crisis in the opposition – a rift that could cause its downfall and ensure a Marcos victory.
+Corazon Aquino, widow of Ninoy Aquino, spoke before the vast assembly endorsing Laurel's candidacy.
+Five months later, however, she declared her candidacy, causing a major crisis in the opposition – a rift that could cause its downfall and ensure a Marcos victory.

-A series of meetings were arranged between the two opposition candidates to iron out their differences but up to the third meeting the impasse could not be broken.
+A series of meetings were arranged between the two opposition candidates to iron out their differences, but the impasse could not be broken up to the third meeting.
 Cory, backed by the Convenors group, was determined to run for president.
-Finally, Laurel said he would agree to run as her vice president provided she ran under the UNIDO banner but Cory refused.
+Finally, Laurel said he would agree to run as her vice president provided she ran under the UNIDO banner, but Cory refused.
 Laurel immediately filed his certificate of candidacy as president at the Commission on Elections.

-1986 Snap Elections
+In the same year, writer Nick Joaquin published his biography of Laurel titled Doy Laurel in Profile: A Philippine Political Odyssey.